Lori Erica Ruff: Early life

 Ruff was born as Kimberly Maria McLean in Philadelphia, Pennsylvania to James and Deanne McLean (née Cassidy).
-She grew up in the suburbs of Delaware Valley, until her parents divorced.
+She grew up in the Philadelphia metropolitan area until her parents divorced.
 McLean's mother gained custody of McLean and her sister, married her second husband Robert Becker, and moved the family to Wyncote, where McLean attended Bishop McDevitt High School.
 She reportedly had a difficult time adjusting to the new environment, and did not get along with her mother and stepfather.
 In the fall of 1986, just after reaching age of majority with her 18th birthday, McLean abruptly moved away from home to the nearby town of King of Prussia, cutting off contact with her family shortly thereafter.

 Identity theft

 On May 20, 1988, McLean obtained the birth certificate of Becky Sue Turner, a two-year-old girl who had died, along with two of her siblings, in a house fire in Fife, Washington in 1971.
 McLean requested the birth certificate in Bakersfield, California, Becky Sue Turner's birthplace.
 She then traveled to Idaho, where she used the document to obtain a state ID card on June 16.

 McLean, posing as Becky Sue Turner, appeared before a judge in Dallas on July 5, 1988, and legally changed her name to Lori Erica Kennedy.
 A week later, she obtained a Social Security number, removing traces of her true identity.
-She retained Becky Sue Turner’s birth date of July 18, 1969.
+She retained Becky Sue Turner's birth date of July 18, 1969.
 She received a Texas driver's license in 1989 and qualified for a GED the following year.
 She enrolled in Dallas County Community College, and in 1997 she graduated from the University of Texas at Arlington with a degree in business administration.
 McLean was recorded as residing in California, Idaho, and Las Vegas for "at least some time" under the Kennedy alias before moving to Bedford, Texas by 2001.